1971Merlin/TMON/README.md

 > XXXX NN :
 ````

-XXXX continues to represent the CURRENT ADDRESS(a.k.a.
-CADDR) however the NN represents the HEX byte stored at that address, which you are presently editing.
+XXXX continues to represent the CADDR however the NN represents the HEX byte stored at that address, which you are presently editing.

 - Enter a HEX byte and it will be written to memory at CADDR; CURRENT ADDR is then incremented by one.
 - Pressing ENTER without inputting a new value leaves the existing value as-is and increments CADDR.
 In this way any bytes you don't wish to modify are skipped over.